julietkukuia/Group_6_Python_Capstone/README.md

 - `Group_6_Python_Project.ipynb`: The main notebook containing data cleaning, EDA, visualization, and machine learning.
 - `Group 6 Python Presentation.pptx`: A summary presentation of the findings.
 - `README.md`: Project documentation (you’re reading it!).
-- `data/`: Folder to store raw and cleaned data (if applicable).
+- `data/`: Folder to store raw and cleaned data.
-- `images/`: Folder for plots and visualizations (if saved externally).
+- `images/`: Folder for plots and visualizations.

 ## Key Objectives
 - Identify the top contributors to global GHG emissions over time.